-“Inaction is becoming a luxury,” said David Vivas, a legal officer at UNCTAD who specializes in the web of trade, environment and climate issues.
-“SIDS must take a common front for urgent mitigation policies, sustainable trade and resilient development.”
+"Inaction is becoming a luxury," said David Vivas, a legal officer at UNCTAD who specializes in trade, environment and climate issues.
+"SIDS must take a common front for urgent mitigation policies, sustainable trade and resilient development."

-In the past week, for example, nothing dislodged Hurricane Dorian from the upper atmosphere while it battered Grand Bahama Island for a day and a half.
-Studies show that storms are slowing and stalling more often in the atmosphere, allowing them to wreak havoc, due to global warming.
+In the past week, for example, Hurricane Dorian remained lodged in the upper atmosphere as it battered Grand Bahama Island for a day and a half.
+Scientists say storms are slowing and stalling more often in the atmosphere, allowing them to wreak havoc, due to global warming.

 "Sea-level rise, an increased frequency and magnitude of storms, flooding, erosion, and associated damage to coastal infrastructure, fisheries and ecosystems threaten the physical, economic and social fabric of coastal regions," UNCTAD said.